GuckLab/ggf/docs/sec_introduction.rst

 to the above method is:

 - It makes use of precomputed look-up tables (LUTs) which avoids long computation times.
-The error made by using LUTs is below :math:`10^{-5}` Pa.
+The error made by using LUTs maxes at about 1-2%.
 - It comes with user-convenient keyword arguments.
 - The GGF is computed from 120 Legendre coefficients by default, a number that was previously determined automatically and could have potentially been too low.
-- TODO: Poisson's ratio ambiguity

 Please note that due to these points, the resulting GGF might vary from the GGF computed with the original Matlab script.